SuperOfficeDocs/superoffice-docs/docs/onsite/crm-server/iis-web-server/sso.md

 ### Single sign-on for Web Tools alone

 1. Open IIS Manager.
-2. Select the Services folder in the CRM Web site.
+2. Select the Services folder for the CRM Web site.
 3. Enable Windows Authentication in Authentication.
 Disable other authentication methods.
 4. Apply the configuration changes related to bindings and WindowsAuth.